AscendingPassage.com HOME PAGE.

 disturbed at seeing at her feet, instead of the stones she had known

-for two thousand years, her own likeness, a reflection of herself,
+for two thousand years, a reflection of herself

 that stretches away, reversed in the mirror of the water. . . .

-Suddenly, in the mist of the deep nocturnal calm of this temple,
+Suddenly, in the mist of the deep nocturnal calm of this temple comes again the sound of of mournful

-booming, of things that topple, precious stones that become detached
+booming, of things toppling, precious stones becoming detached

-and fall--and then, on the surface of the lake, a thousand concentric
+and falling.
+On the surface of the lake, a thousand concentric

 circles form, close one another and disappear, ruffling indefinitely

-this mirror embanked between the terrible granites, in which Isis
+this mirror embanked between the terrible stones, in which Isis

 regards herself sorrowfully.